Upgrading from Quagga to FRRouting

 The output below shows the FRR / Quagga package status:

 python-clcmd.
-While the package remains, the related commands have been removed.
+While the package remains, the related commands have

 To complete the transition to FRR: